M-HT/SR/midi-plugins/README.md

 # midi-plugins

-Plugins used by the games to play MIDI (and other types) music.
+Plugins used by the DOS games to play MIDI (and other types) music.

 To compile the plugins run the *komp-x86.sh* script (or the *komp-arm.sh* script, if compiling on ARM).